reach-sh/reach-lang/docs/src/tut/mkt/index.md

 The Basic DApp has been working fine and the business has grown but the `seller` no longer enjoys a monopoly - he now has competitors.
 The `buyer`s have complained of either not getting what they want or not getting the quantity they want.

-He realizes that for him to compete favorably, he has to make transactions more flexible for the `buyer`s.
+He realizes that for him to compete, he has to make transactions more flexible for the `buyer`s.
-To do this, the application that was built has to be improved upon such that the `buyer`s can now pick what they want and how many they want.
+To do this, the application must be improved.

-Another Reach developer was contracted to build the new application.
+You're being commissioned once again to improve the DApp.
 Following the steps below, the application was completed:

 ### {#tut-mkt-Interaction-basic} Basic Interactive DApp
-In order to make it easy to follow, delete all the code in the two files.
+To make it easy to follow, we'll begin with new files.

 The code for this section can be found [here]().